Cyber Risk Advisory

 How can I build a strong TPRM program?

-A solid and efficient TPRM program is one with a single assigned owner who knows what the business does, how the business is supported by IT and vendors, seeks input (and gets buy-in) from key internal stakeholders, and seeks to enforce risk management around third parties commensurate with their type, value to the organization’s service delivery, and potential risk exposure.
+A solid and efficient TPRM program is one with a single assigned owner who knows what the business does, how the business is supported by IT and vendors, seek input (and gets buy-in) from key internal stakeholders, and seeks to enforce risk management around third parties commensurate with their type, value to the organization’s service delivery, and potential risk exposure.

 You have done your due diligence and decided to move forward, or it is time for contract renewal.
 How do you do it right?